On certain orbits of geodesic flow and (a,b)-continued fractions: Abstract

 \section{Abstract}

-In this article we describe some new examples of correspondence between Diophantine approximation and homogeneous dynamics, by characterizing two kinds of exceptional orbits of geodesic flow associated with the Modular surface.
-The characterization uses a two parameter family of continued fraction expansion of endpoints of the lifts to the hyperbolic plane of the corresponding geodesics.
+In this article, we characterize two kinds of exceptional orbits of the geodesic flow associated with the Modular surface in terms of a two-parameter family of continued fraction expansion of endpoints of the lifts to the hyperbolic plane of the corresponding geodesics.
+As a consequence, we obtain an extension of Dani correspondence between homogeneous dynamics and Diophantine approximation. \